-5. Budget (10%)
+Budget (10 percent)

-Provide a proposed budget and Budget Narrative that are complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
-Budget Narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget Narratives should also demonstrate cost effectiveness in relation to potential alternatives and the objectives of the project.
+- Submit a budget that is complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities). - Budget narratives should demonstrate generally how the applicant will maximize cost effectiveness of grant expenditures.
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the objectives of the project.17